Wilderbeast7/Emotion-Detection-System/README.md

 ## Technologies
 Project is created with:
 ### Google Colab
 Language used in this project is:
 ### Python

 ## Dataset
 Here tweet emotions from SemEval-2018 Affect in Tweets Distant Supervision Corpus (AIT-2018 Dataset) is used.This dataset has two columns content and sentiment.
 It has 20000 unique text classified with 6 emotions such as anger, love, surprise, fear, joy, sadness.
 This dataset contains lots of emotions but they mainly clustered those emotions into 4 basic emotions such as anger, fear, joy, sadness.

 ## Models
-Support Vector Machine (SVM)
+Support Vector Machine (SVM),
-Logistic Regression
+Logistic Regression,
-Random Forest Classifier
+Random Forest Classifier,
-Multinomial Naive Bayes
+Multinomial Naive Bayes,
 Decision Tree Classifier

 ## Result